martinhpedersen/libfap-go/README.md

 Libfap is free software; for more details see <http://www.pakettiradio.net/libfap/>.

-Gofap is also free software;
+libfap-go is also free software;

 Copyright (c) 2013, Contributors and Martin Hebnes Pedersen All rights reserved.